gdavis/Cocoaheads-SwiftUI-State/README.md

 # Swift UI State Management

 This document cataloges my experiences with properly managing state with SwiftUI, as presented at Cocoaheads in May 2021.
-The document here is from my original documentation of the problem while working on a client app that made heavy use of lazy stacks, `@StateObject`, and issues we ran into properly storing view models in memory.
+The content and example app in this repo is from my original documentation of the problem while working on a client app that made heavy use of lazy stacks, `@StateObject`, and issues we ran into properly storing view models in memory.

 ## Storing state for Child View Models
 SwiftUI is all about state, and maintaining that state can be rather difficult when you have more than a few properties stored as @State for your view.
 It is common practice to use a view model to store the state outside of the view, since our views are constantly recreated as our state changes.
 Keeping what state you want in memory can provide a challenge, much more so than it may seem at first glance.